pennyl67/openminted-guidelines/annotationType.md

 **Definition/Explanations**

-Specifies the annotation type\(s\) of the annotated resource that the application/component takes as input or produces; the values are taken from the respective class of the OMTD-SHARE ontology; if none of the suggested values fits the annotation type of the resource, use the broader value and add relevant information in the "annotationTypeOther" element
+Specifies the annotation type\(s\) of the annotated resource or the ones that the application/component takes as input or produces; the values are taken from the respective class of the OMTD-SHARE ontology; if none of the suggested values fits the annotation type of the resource, use the broader value and add relevant information in the "annotationTypeOther" element

 **Relation to other metadata schemas**